Smartpero/Derivative_Pricing_/README.md

 ## Description

-This repository will contain projects, scripts, and notebooks related to **derivative pricing**.
+This repository contains projects, scripts, and notebooks related to **derivative pricing**.
 It is intended for implementing models such as Black-Scholes, binomial/trinomial trees, and Monte Carlo simulation for pricing financial derivatives (options, futures, swaps, etc.).

 ## Table of Contents